HarryVasanth/random/README.md

-# 🎲 Dice
+# 🎲 Random

-This is a simple Bash script that rolls a virtual dice and displays the corresponding face using ASCII art.
+This is a simple Bash script that does a random task and displays the corresponding output using ASCII art.

+Currently available tasks:

+- Roll a dice
+- Pick a card